totaljs/jComponent/readme.md

 ## Operations

 Operations are predefined functions.
-The operation can be executed automatically in some component attribute e.g. `data-component-init="#operation-name"`.
+The operation can be executed automatically in the component attribute e.g. `data-component-init="#operation-name"`.

 ```javascript
 OPERATION(name, fn);